andytriboletti/openspace-swift/README.md

 # Building
 •You will need to sign up for Firebase and download a GoogleService-info.plist for this project.
 You should not check your GoogleService-Info.plist into the project.

 •pod install in directory

 •open Xcode, build and run.

-•Install git-lfs if you don't have it to download media assets.
+•Install git-lfs if you don't have it, to download media assets.

 # GIT LFS required
 •In order to use the images GIT LFS is required (git-lfs).